The 12 Hallmarks of Aging in Dogs, Explained

 A Science-minded Reason to Choose System-level Aging Support

-A science-minded owner doesn’t choose a supplement because they doubt food; they choose it because aging is a systems problem.
-Even when a diet meets standards, older dogs can have narrower reserves, shifting absorption, and changing needs that show up as “less spark” long before anything looks like illness.
+A science-minded owner doesn't add a supplement because they doubt food; they add one because aging is a systems problem.
+Even on a diet that meets standards, older dogs can have narrower reserves, shifting absorption, and changing needs that show up as "less spark" long before anything looks like illness.
 Some conditions can also alter vitamin status, which is why targeted monitoring sometimes matters (Serafini F, 2024).

 “Conservative dosing and minimal overlap matter most with fat-soluble vitamins.”